 🔼The name Salome in the Bible

-The famous Salome is the daughter of Herodias (granddaughter of Herod the Great) and the mother of Bernice, Drusilla and Agrippa the Second.
-Her existence is mentioned in Matthew 14:6 and Mark 6:22 but she's never named.
-That we know that her name was Salome we owe to the Jewish-Roman historian Josephus.
-This Salome famously asked for the head of John the Baptist on a platter.
+The Bible doesn't mention it but from the Jewish Roman historian Josephus we know that Salome was also the name of the daughter of Herodias (granddaughter of Herod the Great) and the mother of Bernice, Drusilla and Agrippa the Second.
+Her existence is mentioned in Matthew 14:6 and Mark 6:22; this Salome famously asked for the head of John the Baptist on a platter.

 🔼Etymology of the name Salome